BantamJoe/Machine-Learning-With-Unity-1/README.md

 And using ML-Agents : https://github.com/Unity-Technologies/ml-agents

-Specifically PPO ( Proximal Policy Optimization ) Reienforcment Learning
+Specifically PPO ( Proximal Policy Optimization ) Reinforcement Learning

 We use the following in our simulation:
 - Jupyter